Mary Sidney: Later life

 The death of Sidney's husband in 1601 left her with less financial support than she might have expected, though views on its adequacy vary; at the time the majority of an estate was left to the eldest son.

 In addition to the arts, Sidney had a range of interests.
 She had a chemistry laboratory at Wilton House, where she developed medicines and invisible ink.
 From 1609 to 1615, Mary Sidney probably spent most of her time at Crosby Hall in London.

-She travelled with her doctor, Martin Lister, to Spa, Belgium in 1616.
+She travelled with her doctor, Matthew Lister, to Spa, Belgium in 1616.
 Dudley Carleton met her in the company of Helene de Melun, "Countess of Berlaymont", wife of Florent de Berlaymont the governor of Luxembourg.
 The two women amused themselves with pistol shooting.
 Sir John Throckmorton heard she went on to Amiens.
 There is conjecture that she married Lister, but no evidence of this.

 She died of smallpox on 25 September 1621, aged 59, at her townhouse in Aldersgate Street in London, shortly after King James I had visited her at the newly completed Houghton House in Bedfordshire.
 After a grand funeral in St Paul's Cathedral, her body was buried in Salisbury Cathedral, next to that of her late husband in the Herbert family vault, under the steps leading to the choir stalls, where the mural monument still stands.

 Literary career

 Wilton House

-Mary Sidney turned Wilton House into a "paradise for poets", known as the "Wilton Circle," a salon-type literary group sustained by her hospitality, which included Edmund Spenser, Samuel Daniel, Michael Drayton, Ben Jonson, and Sir John Davies.
+Mary Sidney turned Wilton House into a "paradise for poets", known as the "Wilton Circle", a salon-type literary group sustained by her hospitality, which included Edmund Spenser, Samuel Daniel, Michael Drayton, Ben Jonson, and Sir John Davies.
 John Aubrey wrote, "Wilton House was like a college, there were so many learned and ingenious persons.
 She was the greatest patroness of wit and learning of any lady in her time."
+It has been suggested that the premiere of Shakespeare's As You Like It was at Wilton during her life.

 Sidney received more dedications than any other woman of non-royal status.
 By some accounts, King James I visited Wilton on his way to his coronation in 1603 and stayed again at Wilton following the coronation to avoid the plague.
 She was regarded as a muse by Daniel in his sonnet cycle "Delia", an anagram for ideal.

 Her brother, Philip Sidney, wrote much of his Arcadia in her presence, at Wilton House.
 He also probably began preparing his English lyric version of the Book of Psalms at Wilton as well.